stavroskasidis/stavroskasidis.github.io/source/_posts/2017-05-06-designing-a-flexible-fluent-api-part2.md

 {% endhighlight %}

-Now, let's get into the component builders that provide the fluent API we saw in the previous post.
+Now, let's get into the component builders that provide the fluent API we saw in the [previous post]({% post_url 2017-05-06-designing-a-flexible-fluent-api-part1 %}).

 {% highlight csharp %}

-//Provides the API for the TextBox component public TextBoxBuilder
+//Provides the API for the TextBox component public class TextBoxBuilder
 {
-    TextBox _textBox;
+    private TextBox _textBox;

     public TextBoxBuilder(TextBox textBox)
     {